 Who are we?

-A nonprofit collective advancing civic development through digital and media literacy education.
+A 501 c4 nonprofit advancing civic development through digital equity and media literacy.

 The Vision

-A society that’s not only resilient against disinformation, but has the tools to actively contribute to efforts toward transparency and accountability.
+A society that’s not only resilient against disinformation, but has the tools to actively contribute toward efforts ensuring diverse, human-centered, digital design reflective of its users.

 We invite you to join us in our commitment toward evolving how we think, do, and impact our world!